 - Diploma from medical school

-- Competitive scores from USMLE parts 1 and 2 (scores from each attempt must be submitted), and part 3 must be attempted as soon as applicable laws allow
+- Competitive scores from USMLE parts 1 and 2 (CK and CS) and/or COMLEX parts 1 and 2 (PE and CE), and part 3 must be attempted as soon as applicable laws allow.

 - Four letters of reference (at least two letters from U.S. practicing physicians for FMGs)